 I am in a massive writing rut.
 Wait, let me restate that.
 I am in a massive rut that has impacted my ability to write (and to do many other things).
 I would like to blame the slow pace of my posts here lately on our website makeover, but the truth is I just can’t seem to write.
-If you follow us on Instagram or photogrief you probably know I have been cleaning out my childhood home, getting ready to sell it.
+If you follow us on Instagram, you probably know I have been cleaning out my childhood home, getting ready to sell it.
 Needless to say, it has been bringing up... stuff.
 All sorts of stuff.
 Literal stuff, figurative stuff, all the stuff.
-And I have been coping with other losses this year – not deaths (thankfully) but losses none the less.
-Losses that have hit me harder than I ever imagined and kept me in the dark for longer than I wanted to accept.
+And I have been coping with other losses this year; not deaths (thankfully) but losses none the less.
+Losses that have hit me harder than I ever imagined, that have kept me in the dark for longer than I wanted to accept.

 - Unfortunately, you can know or believe one thing but feel another.
 It’s a very frustrating, but very real, experience.

-- Feeling like it will never get better can become a self-fulfilling prophecy and create a dangerous loop: you feel it won’t get better no matter what you do, so you don’t do anything, and it doesn’t get better, so you feel even more convinced it won’t get better, so you keep not doing anything, and on and on.
+- Feeling like it will never get better can become a self-fulfilling prophecy and create a dangerous loop: You feel it won’t get better no matter what you do, so you don’t do anything and it doesn’t get better, so you feel even more convinced it won’t get better, so you keep not doing anything, and on and on.

-Needless to say, these thoughts had me feeling pretty terrible about writing a post, and pretty close to looking for a Law and Order marathon and writing nothing (like I have been doing for weeks thanks to grief-brain, like I have been feeling bad about for weeks).
-But here I am, typing.
-Now, you may be thinking, yes you’re typing but you’re not actually saying anything.
+Needless to say, these thoughts had me feeling pretty terrible about writing a post... and pretty close to looking for a Law and Order marathon.
+But here I am, typing. ow, you may be thinking, yes you’re typing but you’re not actually saying anything.
 Fair assessment.
 This post may be less about saying and more about demonstrating.
 Sometimes you just have to do SOMETHING instead of NOTHING and hope for the best.

-What ALMOST happened:
+What ALMOST Happened:

-What ACTUALLY happened:
+What ACTUALLY Happened:

-Don’t get me wrong, there have been more than a few times over the past few weeks that I have opted for the Law and Order marathon.
+Don’t get me wrong: There have been more than a few times over the past few weeks that I have opted for the Law and Order marathon.
 What went differently today?
 I just forced myself to type, no matter how bad it felt [feels].
 Grief and depression can create an inertia that feels impossible to overcome.
-Not more than two hours ago it felt unthinkable I would be typing right now.
-As I type it still feels unimaginable I will generate anything worth posting.
+Not more than two hours ago, it felt unthinkable I would be typing right now.
+As I type, it still feels unimaginable I will generate anything worth posting.
 But I am determined to target this stupid, evil, bottomless inertia and I am trying to slowly shake it off.

 Yes, but HOW???